 Table Rock Lake earns it's reputation as a houseboat destination for its tree-lined shores, clear water, and hidden beaches.
 Its hundreds of miles of forested shoreline offer abundant opportunities for wildlife viewing.
 Unique scuba-diving attractions include an underwater forest, large boulders, and a sunken boat.

 Where to rent: Port of Kimberling Marina

-A river that's both very slow and wide, the St. Johns is particularly houseboat-friendly.
-The river borders the Ocala National Forest, and bird-watching is a popular activity with blue herons, egrets, ospreys, and eagles among the regular sights.
+A river that's very slow and wide, the St. Johns is particularly houseboat-friendly.
+The river borders the Ocala National Forest, and bird-watching is a popular activity, with blue herons, egrets, ospreys, and eagles among the regular sights.
 One of the most popular houseboat stops is Blue Springs State Park, where manatees are often seen.
 Adventurous diners will want to stop at the riverside fish camps where they often serve up fresh blue crab and alligator.

 Where to rent: Holly Bluff Marina